unfulvio/geo-mashup-custom/README.md

 ## Displaying maps

 Please refer to [GeoMashup documentation](https://code.google.com/p/wordpress-geo-mashup/wiki/Documentation) on how to show maps in your theme.
-This plugin extensions focuses on extending and utilising of GeoMashup for theme development and assumes you'll be using GeoMashup::map( $args ) function method and query variables or options as described in the [GeoMashup tag reference docs](https://code.google.com/p/wordpress-geo-mashup/wiki/TagReference "GeoMashup tag reference").
+This plugin extensions focuses on extending and utilising of GeoMashup for theme development and assumes you'll be using `echo GeoMashup::map( $args )` function method and query variables or options as described in the [GeoMashup tag reference docs](https://code.google.com/p/wordpress-geo-mashup/wiki/TagReference "GeoMashup tag reference").

+## ToDo

+* At the moment this plugin relies on an hardcoded Advanced Custom Field term meta to get the markers data which makes it not very usable
+* Basic templates for the info-window and the map-frame look probably awful and have a lot of garbage and need cleanup (they were quickly recycled from an actual installation)